dldnxks12/Reinforcement-Learning-2024/RL/2 : multi-armed bandit/README.md

 - Initial bias

-        Sample Average
-                  ➔ No initial bias
+        Sample Average ➔ No initial bias
-                  ➔ But, not practical in non-stationary problems

-        Weighted Average
-                  ➔ Induce initial bias
+        Weighted Average ➔ Induce initial bias
-                  ➔ But, practical in non-stationary problems
-                    ➔ s.t. changing policy
-                    ➔ s.t. changing reward distribution

         * Address the initial bias and non-stationary problems?
-        ➔ Use Unbiased Constant Step-size Trick!
+                ➔ Use 'unbiased constant step-size trick'!

 - Upper Confidence Bound (UCB)

         # Action-selection method.

-        ➔ Greedy   : No exploration
+                ➔ Greedy   : Select greedy one

-        ➔ ε-greedy : Do exploration among the non-greedy actions, but no preference.
+                ➔ ε-greedy : Select greedy one, but sometimes get non-greedy actions 'with no preference'.
-                  (i.e. randomly select actions among non-greedies)

-        ➔ UCB      : Select non-greedy actions according to their potential.
+                ➔ UCB      : Select actions according to their potential.

+        # Limitation of UCB

-                ➔ UCB fails to work in non-stationary problems!
+                ➔ fails to work in non-stationary problems!
-                ➔ UCB fails to work in large-state space!
+                ➔ fails to work in large state space!
-                ➔ Bandit problem이 아닌 일반적인 RL 문제에 사용하기엔 ε-greedy가 더 낫다.
+                ➔ Bandit이 아닌 RL에 사용하기엔 ε-greedy가 더 낫다.

                 * Improved version of UCB
                   ➔ UCB 1  (if we dont have a prior knowledge about reward distribution) ➔ KL-UCB (if we have a prior knowledge about reward distribution)

 ---